Read time 7 minutes

 - Once you choose the particular timeline or the activity that you want to restore, click the Restore button

-Doing so will undo all the actions and activities you have selected.
-Version history in OneDrive for Business works well for Office 365 documents like Word, Excel, PowerPoint files.
+This action will reverse all the selected actions and activities.
+OneDrive for Business’s version history feature is particularly effective for Office 365 documents such as Word, Excel, and PowerPoint files.

 - Remove the Malware from Affected Devices

-To remove malware from the system, use an antivirus to scan all the systems and computers to identify and eliminate the ransomware’s payload.
-Make sure you check the devices that are synchronizing data.
-To check your devices, you can use Windows Defender or Microsoft Security Essentials with your Microsoft 365 subscription.
+To eliminate malware from your system, employ an antivirus program to scan all systems and computers and identify and remove the ransomware’s payload.
+Be sure to inspect devices that synchronize data.
+You can utilize Windows Defender or Microsoft Security Essentials as part of your Microsoft 365 subscription to check your devices.

 - Recover Deleted Emails

-If the ransomware deleted all your emails linked to the Office 365 account, you could quickly recover the deleted items from Exchange Management Shell.
-To recover your deleted messages in a user’s mailbox, follow the below steps:
+If the ransomware has deleted all your emails associated with the Office 365 account, you can promptly recover the deleted items using the Exchange Management Shell.
+To retrieve your deleted messages in a user’s mailbox, follow these steps: